Do Police Checks Expire?

 Jobs Within The Same Company

-In Australia, Australian Nationally Coordinated Criminal History Check is part of the screening procedure for employees joining a company or organisation.
+In Australia, the Nationally Coordinated Criminal History Check is part of the screening procedure for employees joining a company or organisation.
 On many occasions, an existing employee might seek to change roles within the company, whether for a promotion, a career change or to gain new skills.

 In this case, the employee, although having already provided police clearance when they first joined the company, may need to obtain a new check.
 Despite the company remaining the same, a different role brings different risks.
 It’s important that current employees are vetted before switching roles.